linn-guo/linn-guo.github.io/2025/zeno3/index.md

 >
 > Whoooosh!
 The rabbit blasts off and quickly covers that 100 meters.
 But when he hits the tortoise's starting line — guess what? the tortoise has crawled 10 meters farther.
 >
-> The rabbit speeds up, and closes that 10-meter gap in no time ... only to see the tortoise has moved ahead by 1 more meter.
+> The rabbit keeps running fast and quickly caught up the 10 meters ... only to see the tortoise has moved ahead by 1 more meter.
 >
-> The rabbit again rushes to catch that 1 meter, but the tortoise has slipped another 0.1 meter forward…
+> The rabbit tried again.
+He ran that 1 meter in almost no time… but the tortoise had gone 0.1 meter farther...
 >
-> And so it goes — every time the rabbit is about to catch up, the tortoise has already moved just a little bit farther.
+> And so it goes — every time the rabbit got close, the tortoise was just a little farther ahead!

-At this point, the kid's eyes widened:  "Wait, what?
-Does that mean the rabbit can never catch the tortoise?"
+At this point, the kid's eyes went wide:  "Wait, what?
+Does that mean the rabbit will never catch the tortoise?"

 Is that possible?
 Or is there a deeper trick hiding here?